 We need to select the folder we want to open in a container.
-First, make sure you've installed the Remote - Containers extension.
-We can then call the Remote-Containers: Reopen Folder in Container command from a folder already opened using the Remote - WSL extension.
+First, make sure you've installed the Dev Containers extension.
+We can then call the Dev Containers: Reopen in Container command from a folder already opened using the WSL extension.

 I have an existing HelloNode folder on my WSL 2 filesystem with my Node project in it.
-I'll select: Remote-Containers: Reopen in Container…:
+I'll select: Dev Containers: Reopen in Container:

 A list of container definitions will appear, since there is no DevContainer configuration in the repository yet.
 The list of container configuration definitions that appears is filtered based on my project type.
 I'll select Node.js 14: